shighghyujie/infrared_patch_attack/README.md

   The Opening Database CVC-14 [CVC-14](http://adas.cvc.uab.es/webfiles/datasets/CVC-14-Visible-Fir-Day-Night/CVC-14.rar)

   Here, we provide the our trained weights of YOLOv3 model (based on yolov3.pt) at yolov3\weights\best.pt and some images to conduct attacks in datasets\pedestrian.

+  Firstly, you should put the folder "weights" in "yolov3".

+  The folder is at: [Download from Baidu Drive](https://pan.baidu.com/s/1cvG_FDyjMedQfixnVvHAkA) ,code:q1w2
 </details>

 <details open>